Xiaoyin96/GAN-GMAN-for-CIFAR-MNIST/README.md

 ## Demo
 1.Download all the files(models,images,training)
 2.Upload the files to the jupyter notebook.
 3.Run the Demo in notebook with Python3.
+(Whole runtime should be less than 30s)

 ## Results
 ![](./Images/DC1_MNIST_LOSS.png)